 - Encourage the willingness to change and create an environment where you contribute to each other’s personal growth.

 - Set realistic expectations on the kind of relationship you wish to have.
+Role modeling can help set examples.
 Be pragmatic about the same as behavioral changes may take a while to show effect.

 - Learn each other’s love language and find ways to express care in a manner that influences the other.